AVSLab/basilisk/docs/1-3-installOnWindows.md

 # Installing On Windows {#installWindows}

-The following was developed using Windows 7, Python 2.7.12 release candidate 1, Visual Studio Community 2015 and Boost C++ libraries 1.61.
+The following was developed using Windows 7, Python 2.7.12 release candidate 1, Visual Studio Community 2017.

 ## Software setup